2400/git-lab-2/README.md

 ```

 3. Add your name and date at the top of the program.
-4. Test your program by running the `make` command and running `a.out`.
+4. Test your program by running the `make` command and running `./a.out`.
 5. Add and commit your changes.
 You should have a new branch with the new file added.
 6. Push your branch to GitHub.
 7. Go to GitHub and create a pull request for your branch.
 Leave a comment to your partner to review it, comment on it, and merge it to the `master` branch.